QF-Test provides ready-made procedures for accessibility tests.

 The accessibility testing tool QF-Test also offers the option of categorizing test results.
 Errors and warnings are systematically recorded and presented in interactive reports that contain information on how to resolve them.
 This facilitates the prioritization of measures and supports software development teams in continuously improving the accessibility of their web applications.

 To ensure that systems and applications can also be used by people with disabilities, there are internationally recognised standards and guidelines.
 These define standards and criteria that influence test processes and development decisions.
+Compliance with these guidelines is not only a legal obligation for many organisations, but also a contribution to inclusive design.
+Software testers and developers can use these standards to ensure that their applications meet the needs of all users.
 Below you will find the most important standards and their focal points.

 Testing accessibility is becoming an essential part of modern software development.
 Manual and automated testing procedures, which include both manual and automated test steps, are used.
 Both approaches have their specific strengths and challenges and play an important role in the testing process.